 That was a good thing, because another opportunity has now presented itself.
 There are a few machine tools at Tux Lab which gives me motivation.
 If I can get myself up to speed again and prove I’m not likely to break the machines, I might be able to return to those ideas that needed more than a Dremel tool.
 (And in the years since, I would add “… or a 3D printer.”)

 So I dusted off my many-years-old textbook and started reviewing the fundamentals because I believed the fundamentals of machining has not changed.
 Computer software has evolved tremendously in this time but metal is metal.
 Still, I was curious about the current status of the book so I looked it up on Amazon.com.
-My textbook is Machining and CNC Technology (First Edition) by Michael Fitzpatrick.
-It’s currently going for about $20, which I’m sure is far less than what I had paid.
+My textbook is Machining and CNC Technology (First Edition) by Michael Fitzpatrick (*).
+As an old textbook, it is going for far less than what I had paid.

-According to Amazon, a second edition (~$40) has come and gone and we’re now on the third edition.
+According to Amazon, a second edition and third edition has come and gone and we’re now on the fourth edition (*).
 And because it is the latest and specified by college instructors, the price is over $200.
-Ten times the first edition, and five times the second edition.
 Ouch!

 Even in the age of Amazon, the college textbook market is still very distorted.